magish2112/pq_lib/symbios-mvp/benchmarks.md

 ## Overview

 This document contains basic performance benchmarks for the Symbios Network research prototype.
-All measurements are from controlled local testing.
+All measurements are from controlled local testing and represent research-level performance, not production capabilities.

 **Test Environment:**
 - **Hardware**: Intel i7-9750H, 32GB RAM, NVMe SSD